 Project ID: 34847

-China Eximbank provides $26.564 million buyer’s credit loan for Luanda Sul Substation and 220kv Transmission Line Construction Project (linked to #42029)
+China Eximbank provides $26.564 million buyer’s credit loan for Luanda Sul Substation and 220kv Transmission Line Construction Project (Linked to Project ID#42029)

 Commitment amount